 In a bid to relieve regional tensions, Kim has also reportedly informed Hu Jintao, China’s president, that Pyongyang is open to returning to discussions over its nuclear programme.

-The decision to release the crew comes as the North gears up this week for the biggest meeting of its ruling Workers’ Party in 30 years, possibly to anoint Kim’s youngest son as his successor.
+The decision to release the crew comes as the North geared up for the meeting of its ruling Workers’ Party on this week – the biggest conference of its kind in 30 years – possibly to anoint Kim’s youngest son as his successor.